aitanagoca/Predicting-With-COVID-19-Dataset/README.md

 ## Group Information

-👥 Group Question: How does the probability of dying from covid vary with the age of the patient?
+👥 Group:

 Aitana González (240783)

 Berta Mitjavila (231153)

+❓ Question: How does the probability of dying from covid vary with the age of the patient?